If you’re in a dinner rut on busy weeknights, these 25 dinner ideas will be just what you need to get excited about supper time again!

 Most grocery stores carry already-cooked rotisserie chickens, ready for you to stop in and pick it up.

-Probably the easiest and quickest recipe you can make.
+Spaghetti is probably the easiest and quickest recipe you can make.

-Throw in some already prepared meatballs and parmesan cheese, add in a quick salad and some garlic bread and you’ve just provided your child the sustenance he or she needs to play hard.
+Throw in some already prepared meatballs and parmesan cheese, add in a quick salad and some sliced ciabatta bread and you’ve just provided your child the sustenance he or she needs to play hard.

-Homemade Fish Sticks
+4. Homemade Fish Sticks – 25 Dinner Ideas

 Serve these up with some quick steamed broccoli and rice and you’re good to go!